HanCreation/Whisper-Tiny-German/README.md

 # Whisper-Tiny-German Fine-Tuning Mini Project

 ## Overview
 This mini project focuses on fine-tuning the Whisper-Tiny model by OpenAI using the German dataset from Common Voice 11.
+Before finetuning the model achieved 43.488% in the test dataset.
 Due to computational limitations, I experimented with two variants of the model:

 1. **Model V1 (100k Train Data):**
    - Trained for 5 hours with 4000 Steps